Scalingo/developers-documentation/_scalingo_api/events.md

 * **Database - Remove eature event**

-_When:_ A feature as been removed from a database addon `type=database/remove_feature`
+_When:_ A feature has been removed from a database addon `type=database/remove_feature`

 {:.table}